 All meals are vegetarian, although not necessarily vegan.
 Eggs and dairy products may be included.
 Those with special dietary needs should contact the Center well before the start of the retreat so arrangements may be made to accommodate.

 |Donations for the Teacher

-Please keep in mind that this payment goes to the Center to defray the cost of meals, maintenance and general operating expenses.
-The Center asks retreatants to remember that our teacher is not paid for his services.
+Please keep in mind that payment for the retreat goes to the Center to defray the cost of meals, maintenance and general operating expenses.
+The Center asks retreatants to remember that the teacher is not paid for his services.
 He only receives whatever additional donation you make directly to him, as a recognition of the efforts he makes on our behalf.
 You may make a donation at the retreat, or in advance by visiting the Support Page.
 Please be generous.